peering-manager/peering-manager/README.md

 # Peering Manager

-When you start to peer a lot on different Internet exchange points, managing all you sessions can be time consuming.
+When you start to peer a lot on different Internet exchange points, managing all your sessions can be time consuming.

 In order to make peering management less difficult, it needs to be organized and documented.
 This is the goal of this project.